CHA accelerates health innovation by connecting academia and medicine.

 Competitive projects will:

-Progress Report is due monthly throughout the project.
+Progress Report is due quarterly throughout the project.

 Final Closeout Report is due at the end of the project period.